 - Consider further development based on shared knowledge of new practice

 The units are designed to scaffold, steer and model good practice in professional development.

 Each unit can be used either with the whole staff or a group of staff.
-Some will be useful for governors too.
-Each takes about 45 minutes to an hour, but they can be combined and sequenced to fit the school’s needs.
+Unit ten is designed to help you introduce Building Learning Power to new staff, Parents and governers.
+Each unit takes about 45 minutes to an hour, but they can be combined and sequenced to fit the school’s needs.